 - Visit duration: at least 3 hours.

-- Price: 600 rubles (700 rubles in the summer season).
+- Price: 700 rubles.
 I recommend to buy the tickets in the automatic machines (they are in Russian and in English), since there are usually no lines.
 The lines that you will see in the museum are mainly Russians who are entitled to reduced entry fee and must present proof of it at the ticket offices.

 - Hours: If you want to have a whole day to visit, I recommend you do it on a Wednesday or Friday, since these days the museum has a wider schedule (from 10:30 a.m. to 9:00 p.m.).
 The rest of the days (Tuesday, Thursday, Saturday and Sundays) the schedule is shorter (from 10:30 to 6:00pm).
 The museum is closed on Mondays (and also on January 1 and May 9).
 It’s free on the first Thursday of every month, but lines can be very long.